outovhush/revops-portfolio/README.md

 __Results: [The report](AE_adhoc_data_analysis_GR/README.md)__

-#### 👉 Exploring the sales pipeline with insights into channel performance.
+#### 👉 Exploring the sales pipeline with insights into channel performance

 __Goal:__  Analyze new customer acquisition to understand channel performance in terms of customer account sizes, effectiveness of value capturing, deal cycles, and revenue conversion (win rates).